a-toms/social-network/social-network-guide.md

 ```
 The above javascript and jquery:
 - Gets the DOM element button (addFriendButton)
-- Adds an event listener that fires an ajax call whenever button is clicked
+- Adds an event listener that fires an ajax call when the user clicks the button.
-- This ajax call sends the primary key (pk) of the user who was visiting the page - who we
+- This ajax call sends the primary key (pk) of the user who was visiting the page - which we
-have named the 'currentUserPk' - and the pk of the user whose profile the current user is visitin
+have named the 'currentUserPk' - and the pk of the user whose profile the current user is visitind -
-- the 'profileUserPk' in a json format in the parameters of the POST request to
+which we have called 'profileUserPk' - in a json format in the parameters of the POST request to
 "/social-network/add-friend/"
 - When the data arrives at "/social-network/add-friend/", ```urls.py``` routes the data to
 the ```add_friend_view``` function in ```views.py```